-It’s that time of the year where it gets darker earlier and is often still dark when we wake up.
-In turn, we gain another hour of glorious sleep.
-And while this can be great news for many, the shift in moving the clock back an hour can bring chaos to many households with young children.
+It’s that time of the year when it gets darker earlier and is often still dark when we wake up in the morning.
+On November 5, 2023, at 2 am, our clock will revert back to Standard Time and give us another hour of glorious sleep.
+While the prospect of an extra hour of sleep can be great news for many (I know I’m happy about the extra hour), the shift in moving the clock back an hour can bring anxiety to many households with young children.

-Here are some tips to help create a smooth transition to the shift in time.
+Here are some tips to help create a smooth transition to the fall time change.

 Reset their systems – exposing them to the sun every morning helps to reset their circadian rhythms for the day.